 Customer Mapping

 Companies from ConnectWise are linked to parent customer records in e-automate via a custom property.
-(See instructions on the custom properties here.)
+(See instructions for creating custom properties.)
 Companies in ConnectWise can not be mapped to location customers in e-automate.
 For the sync, a parent customer is defined as one that is NOT set as a location to another customer record.
-See this link for more details on best practices for parent/child customer setup in e-automate.
+See Parent / Child setup best practices for more details on customer setup.

 To map the companies in ConnectWise to the customers in e-automate, follow these steps: